-- Transfer students accepted to Dominican College who hold an earned Bachelor degree or higher and meet the minimum GPA standards, based on the evaluation of credits by Admissions, are assigned to the Coordinator of Pre-OT Advising and Admissions for academic advising toward the completion of requirements for applying to the Graduate Occupational Therapy Program. - COTAs who meet the minimum GPA requirements are also advised by the Coordinator of Pre-OT Advising and Admissions. - Dominican College undergraduate students are advised by the faculty of their selected undergraduate major; those students who are near to qualifying to apply to the OT program will be offered several opportunities to meet with the Coordinator of Pre-OT Advising and Admissions in small group information sessions. - Once a student is accepted into the OT program, academic advising transfers to one of the core OT faculty members.
+- Students accepted to Dominican University New York who hold an earned Bachelor degree or higher and meet the minimum GPA standards, based on the evaluation of credits by Admissions, are assigned to the Coordinator of Graduate Pre-Occupational Therapy Advisement and Admissions for academic advising toward the completion of requirements for applying to the Graduate Occupational Therapy Program. - COTAs who meet the minimum GPA requirements are also advised by the Coordinator of Graduate Pre-Occupational Therapy Advisement and Admissions. - Dominican University New York undergraduate students are advised by the faculty of their selected undergraduate major; those students who are close to qualifying to apply to the OT program will be offered several opportunities to meet with the Coordinator of Graduate Pre-Occupational Therapy Advisement and Admissions in small group information sessions, virtually or in-person as scheduled.
+Individual meetings may also be arranged by appointment. - Once a student is accepted into the OT program, academic advising transfers to one of the core OT faculty members.
 Students must meet with their advisors at least once every trimester throughout the program.